slashdot-iiserk/IISER-K-PWA/README.md

 Builds the app for production to the `dist` folder.

+`yarn preview`

+Serves the content of `dist` folder.
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 `yarn serve`

-Serves the content of `dist` folder. all changes are live-reloaded.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Builds the app for production to the `dist` folder and serves the content of `dist` folder.
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 `yarn commit`